maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 for any service consumers.
 The main purpose of the interface's ***updateXml*** operation to allow the system administrators to correct issues related to the registered Instances XML documents.
-It is implemented following the REST methodology using a PUT HTTP method.
+It is implemented following the REST methodology, using a PUT HTTP method.
 It receives as an input a populated Xml object that contains all the mandatory information.
 The MSR will respond with a copy of the Xml object updated.
 The internal structure of the Xml object is provided in more detail in the [Service Data Model](#service-data-model)